 In addition to viewing your property objectively, look around at what’s on the market for sale.
 Look at homes with a similar footprint, style, and bedrooms.
 What do these homes have that your home is lacking?
 What does your home have that’s better than these listed properties?
 Information is power, and you can use it to showcase your home’s best assets and minimize what it lacks.

-To get started, check out these tips for how to prepare your house for sale to get the most value for your home.
+Plus, a good spruce-up can make a world of difference to homebuyers keen to just move in and start living.
+To get started, check out these tips for preparing your house for sale to get the most value for your home.

 1. Update Paint and Finishes

 The walls of your home tell its story.
 Try to keep it from being a dirty one.
 For small spot stains on your walls, consider using a Mr. Clean Magic Eraser.
 They make the task much easier.

 For larger scratches and skid marks, consider repainting your home.
 Potential buyers will see it as one less thing they must do when moving in.
 Just make sure you choose a neutral color.

 Make sure you also paint any walls or bedrooms that are intense colors like bright yellow, teal, or blood red.
 Many potential buyers wouldn’t be able to see past it to envision the room the way they want it.